Beowulf, Kevin Crossley-Holland, illus. by Charles Keeping (Oxford: Oxford University Press, 2013 (1982))

 Remind you of any futuristic dystopian Hollywood movies?

 Note 1: Heaney’s introduction praises Tolkien’s ‘epoch-making paper’, a lecture delivered in 1936 entitled ‘Beowulf: The Monsters and the Critics’.
-I found several versions online and liked the one linked here, covered in the handwritten notes of a previous reader.
+I found several versions online and liked one covered in the handwritten notes of a previous reader.

-Note 2: Heaney’s version has a design element I had been thinking about, wondering why it seems to have vanished from book printing – the marginal glosses you used to see in tomes on the History of Rome or Greece.
-They help locate you in the story and are unobstrusive: I will launch a campaign to reinstate them, and you will be able to buy the t-shirt.
+Note 2: Heaney’s version has a design element which seems to have vanished from book printing – the marginal glosses you used to see in tomes on the History of Rome or Greece.
+They help locate you in the story and are unobstrusive: let’s launch a campaign to reinstate them.